ChrissisCodeXD/Hentai-Pictures-Downloader2.0/README.md

 # PICXS v2.2
 a small programm written in python and with the danbooru api.
-You can download a lot of anime and hentai pictures!
+You can download a lot of anime pictures!
 You can also open them in a browser.

 At first you need to go to the danbooru website: https://danbooru.donmai.us/ create a acount and generate your own api key then you need to edit the main.py file